zhouwen327/zhouwen327.github.io/_pages/cv.md

 Work experience
 ======
-* July 2023 - Jan.
-2024: Visiting scholar
+* July 2023 - January 2024: Visiting scholar
   * School of Computing, National University of Singapore (NUS), Singapore
 * Dec.
-2021 - Current: Associated Professor
+2021 - Now: Associated Professor
   * School of Computer and Information, Anhui Normal University, Wuhu, PR.China
   * Duties included:
     + Path planning for virtual emergency scenarios, such as fire accidental scenario
     + Teaching

-* Nov.2018  - Nov.
+* Nov.2018  - Noveber.
 2021: Lecturer/Assistor Professor
   * School of Computer and Information, Anhui Normal University, Wuhu, China
   * Duties included:
     + 3D shape retrieval based on sketch and segmentation Studies.
 	+ Preside on the Development of Youth project of the National Natural Foundation Science of China.
-	+ Involve in the Study on the general program of the National Natural Foundation Science of China.
+	+ Involve in the Study of the general program of the National Natural Foundation Science of China.

 Skills
 ======